-Design is printed on linen with quality inks and then heat-set; designs are colourfast.
+Design is printed on cotton/linen with quality inks and then heat-set; designs are colourfast.
 Each metre of fabric is hand-printed and is unique - fabulous variations often occur!

 Please treat your wearable art with love and care – we recommend cold hand wash, dry in shade, and reverse iron.

 Standard Australia Post: AUD $8 (approx 5 business days)